Zvi Hirsch Kalischer: Life

 Kalischer was born in Lissa in the Prussian Province of Posen (now Leszno in Poland).
 Destined for the rabbinate, he received his Talmudic education from Jacob of Lissa and Rabbi Akiva Eiger of Posen.

 It is suggested that Kalischer's early life in an area which was annexed by Prussia, introduced him to the modern ideas of emancipation and enlightenment emanating from Berlin.
 This encounter with modern ideas together with his traditional Talmudic scholarship serve as the background for his eventual fusion of Eastern European Jewish longing for redemption and Western European nationalistic and social values.

-After his marriage he left Jacob of Lissa and settled in Thorn, a city on the Vistula River, then in Prussia and now Toruń, in northern Poland, where he spent the rest of his life.
+After his marriage he left Jacob of Lissa and returned to Thorn, a city on the Vistula River, then in Prussia and now Toruń, in northern Poland, where his father R. Salomon Kalischer (ca.1768, Lissa-1840, Thorn) had moved the family in 1807, and where he spent the rest of his life.

 In Toruń, he took an active interest in the affairs of the Jewish community, and for more than forty years held the office of Rabbinatsverweser ("acting rabbi").
 Disinterestedness was a prominent feature of his character; he refused to accept any remuneration for his services.
 His wife, by means of a small business, provided their meager subsistence.